TTS Python Quickstart Guide

 Step-by-step guide for integrating the TTS API using Hume’s Python SDK.

-- Giving “acting instructions” to modulate the voice.
+- Providing “acting instructions” to modulate the voice.

 The complete code for the example in this guide is available on GitHub.